Category 4 Hurricane Erin buffets northern Caribbean islands but not forecast to hit land

 Hurricane center director Mike Brennen said Erin grew into a “very powerful hurricane,” with its winds gaining 60 mph (96 kph) in about nine hours.

-Forecasters predicted that it will remain a major hurricane into the coming week.
+Forecasters predicted it will remain a major hurricane into the coming week.

 Erin close enough to land to trigger flooding, landslides